SAP-samples/teched2025-DT160/exercises/ex2/README.md

 5. Close the action details and delete the 'Send Message' tile as we want to provide all the sales order information to the agent instead of only selected header fields.
 <br>![](/exercises/ex2/images/ex2.1-5.png)

-6. Turn off the Joule-generated response to return all the fields from the API call.
+6. Turn on the Joule-generated response.
 <br>![](/exercises/ex2/images/ex2.1-6.png)

 7. Open the 'Write Custom Field' skill.
 This time we want to write into our other custom sales order field.
 Open the trigger, go to 'Parameters' and click on 'Configure'.